 - Center supports institution’s Technology Transfer Office

-Participants were asked to share how their academic institution affiliation(s) help fund their center, with the following selection options:
+ACADEMIC INSTITUTION FUNDING Funding is a benefit to affiliating with an academic institution.
+Survey participants were asked to share how their academic institution affiliation(s) help fund their center, with the following selection options:

 - Dedicated building/real estate